Generative Modeling from Black-box Corruptions via Self-Consistent Stochastic Interpolants

 \end{theorem} \end{pinkbox}

 Instrumental to the linear convergence is the ability to relate errors in measurement space back to data space --- precisely what is enabled by the condition number.
 An interesting interpretation of Theorem \ref{thm:diff_contraction} is that it provides \emph{global convergence} guarantees for a seemingly complex non-convex objective function, given in (\ref{eq:loss}), by replacing the ubiquitous gradient descent strategy with a tailored `Picard-type' iterative scheme.
 In that sense, our guarantees go beyond the qualitative results of the self-consistency loss in \cite{daras2024consistent}.
 The upper bound (\ref{eq:KLcontract}) captures the typical tradeoff between approximation and estimation errors: a `small' function class has a smaller condition number, which improves the contraction rate, but in turn causes the error $\delta$ to increase (the proof provides explicit error dependencies in $\delta$).
-That said, a quantitative analysis of this tradeoff in specific function classes is beyond the scope of this work, but an interesting question deserving further attention. \begin{remark}[Stability] Theorem \ref{thm:diff_contraction} shows that the scheme is stable to estimation errors of the drift and score.
+That said, a quantitative analysis of this tradeoff in specific function classes is beyond the scope of this work, but an interesting question deserving further attention.

+\begin{remark}[Stability] Theorem \ref{thm:diff_contraction} shows that the scheme is stable to estimation errors of the drift and score.
 However, notice that the error is measured on a path distribution $(\pi_t)_{t\in[0,1]}$ different from the training distribution $(\pi_t^{(k)})_{t\in[0,1]}$, and we rely on a uniform guarantee across all iterations.
 In that sense, the quantity $\delta$ captures an out-of-distribution error which is more stringent than the typical Fisher stability bounds in generative diffusion literature \citep{chen2022sampling, benton2023nearly}.
-Finally, we remark that if one has access to an estimate $\hat{\mu}$ rather than $\mu$, the scheme pays an additional $O(\mathrm{KL}(\mu || \hat{\mu}))$ additive term, following a standard data-processing inequality argument. \end{remark} \begin{remark}[Role of Diffusion Coefficient $\epsilon$] A key parameter controlling the strength of Theorem \ref{thm:diff_contraction} is the diffusion coefficient $\epsilon$.
-On one hand, the second term in the RHS capturing learning errors is of order $O(\epsilon^{-3})$.
-On the other hand, the diffusion coefficients also affect the contraction rate through the Lipschitz constant $L_\epsilon$.
-In any case, the current KL contraction results do not cover the limiting regime of $\epsilon \to 0$ where the transport is performed with the probability flow ODE. \end{remark}
+Finally, we remark that if one has access to an estimate $\hat{\mu}$ rather than $\mu$, the scheme pays an additional $O(\mathrm{KL}(\mu || \hat{\mu}))$ additive term, following a standard data-processing inequality argument. \end{remark}